 For many, travel is an important part of life.
 We spend weeks planning our next vacation and looking for the best travel deals.
-If you’re like me, you don’t have an unlimited budget, so you look for ways to make your travel budget go further.
+If you’re like me, you don’t have an unlimited budget (thank heavens for that tax refund each year), so you look for ways to make your travel budget go further.

 Happily, there are several easy ways to save money on your next vacation.
 Here are seven top budget travel tips:

 It’s not just where you travel, but when you travel that matters.
 Prices go up and down depending on demand, and that’s true with travel.
 Hotel rooms, airline tickets and car rental prices can go up more than 40 percent in the high season.

 I learned this the hard way on a past family trip to Hawaii.
 We traveled during the last week of December when the kids were off from school.
 The weeks around Christmas and New Year are one of the busiest seasons in Hawaii.
 While it usually costs around $650 to fly from Denver to Oahu, that week it cost more than $1100 a ticket.
 And car rentals?
 That went up from the average $400 a week to $850.
 Yikes!

 Suddenly, our family trip got very expensive.
 Fortunately, I found that car rental prices went down after January 3rd, so we turned in our rental car that day, and rented another one for the next week at only $325/wk.
 Every little bit helps!